aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 and not allowing you to finish the full picture rapidly.

-You want to have the shutter speed at at least 1/100th of a second to prevent blur from both your hand movements and also from people in the shot moving arround a bit (image stabilisation will not help you there).
-And you want to have the apperture to be around f/8 - lower appertures risk people in front or behind falling out of focus, make the lenses look less sharp.
-Higher appertures also start to become less sharp due to diffraction effects above f/8.
+You want to have the shutter speed at at least 1/100th of a second to prevent blur from both your hand movements and also from people in the shot moving around a bit (image stabilisation will not help you there).
+And you want to have the aperture to be around f/8 - lower apertures risk people in front or behind falling out of focus, make the lenses look less sharp.
+Higher apertures also start to become less sharp due to diffraction effects above f/8.
-ISO should stay as low as possible, ideally at ISO 100, but if there is not enough light then upping the ISO to 400 would be the first step that I would try to do and second would be decreasing the apperture to f/5.6.
+ISO should stay as low as possible, ideally at ISO 100, but if there is not enough light then upping the ISO to 400 would be the first step that I would try to do and second would be decreasing the aperture to f/5.6.
 If there is too much light, then increasing the shutter speed should be the safe thing to do.

 As people start to arrive into the shooting location - check the exposure and nail down the settings, ideally in